rt2zz/redux-persist/README.md

 ## Performance
 JSON serialization and localStorage (which is sync!) can both hurt performance.
 To work around this redux-persist implements a few performance tricks:
 * **During Rehydration** getItem calls are invoked once per key using setImmediate.
-* **During Storage** setItem calls are invoked only on keys whose state has changed, using a time iterator one key every 33 ms (i.e. 30fps)
+* **During Storage** setItem calls are invoked only on keys whose state has changed.
+If performance is impacted, set `config.debounce = 33` to stagger (debounce) the calls by 33ms intervals (i.e. 30fps).

 Additionally redux persist operates on a per reducer basis, which is a great lever for maximizing performance.
 If a piece of state is changing often (10+ times per second), isolate that state into it's own reducer, which will make the serialization and storage operations much faster.